Mayor’s Race: Snyder seeks to bring education experience to mayor’s role

 “People feel they need to take a side – you are against us or with us, you are a winner or a loser whatever the thing is,” she said.

-Finding a solution is not Portland’s issue to face alone, she said.
+Finding a solution for the homeless is not Portland’s issue to face alone, she said.

-Snyder said she council should have had discussions regarding who the shelter will serve, how it will operate and the scope of the project before the site on Riverside Street was selected.
+Snyder said the council should have had discussions regarding who the homeless shelter will serve, how it will operate and the scope of the project before the site on Riverside Street was selected.

 “I wish the community could have had the opportunity to understand the delivery model or number of beds before the location was selected,” she said.

-Snyder said she would like the city to adopt a local option sales tax to help make up for a lack of funding the school department is getting from the state.
+Snyder said she would like the city to adopt a local option sales tax to help make up for a lack of state funding for Portland schools.
 In 2004, a citizens referendum was passed requiring the state to fund 55 percent of the cost of public K-12 education, a threshold that has never been met.
 If that was the case, Snyder said, Portland would get $60 million in state aid instead of the $11 million it gets now.

-“If we are not going to get more aid from the state, we have to get the state to allow us to do a local option sales tax,” she said, adding just a 1 % increase to the sales tax for purchases made in Portland would generate an additional $17 million a year.
+“If we are not going to get more aid from the state, we have to get the state to allow us to do a local option sales tax,” she said, adding just 1% to the sales tax for purchases made in Portland would generate an additional $17 million a year.
 A similar increase to the tax on city lodging would generate $5 million.

-Snyder would like to see the city get creative about how to offer more affordable housing, look into developing a senior center somewhere in the city, continue to invest in public infrastructure and services and look into the possibility of offering satellite parking lots, more Greater Portland METRO service or light rail from Portland to Westbrook as solutions to the traffic congestion in the city.
+Snyder would like to see the city get creative about how to offer more affordable housing, look into developing a senior center and continue to invest in public infrastructure and services.
+She also would like it to look into the possibility of offering satellite parking lots and more Greater Portland METRO service or light rail from Portland to Westbrook as solutions to the traffic congestion in the city.

 Comments are not available on this story.